Synthetic Controls with Imperfect Pre-Treatment Fit: Introduction

 In a series of influential papers, \cite{Abadie2003}, \cite{Abadie2010}, and \cite{Abadie2015} proposed the Synthetic Control (SC) method as an alternative to estimate treatment effects in comparative case studies when there is only one treated unit.
 The main idea of the SC method is to use the pre-treatment periods to estimate weights such that a weighted average of the control units reconstructs the pre-treatment outcomes of the treated unit, and then use these weights to compute the counterfactual of the treated unit in case it were not treated.
 According to \cite{Athey_Imbens}, \textit{``the simplicity of the idea, and the obvious improvement over the standard methods, have made this a widely used method in the short period of time since its inception''}, making it ``\emph{arguably the most important innovation in the policy evaluation literature in the last 15 years}''.
 As one of the main advantages that helped popularize the method, \cite{Abadie2010} derive conditions under which the SC estimator would allow confounding unobserved characteristics with time-varying effects, as long as there exist weights such that a weighted average of the control units fits the outcomes of the treated unit for a long set of pre-intervention periods.

-In this paper, we analyze, in a linear factor model setting, the properties of the SC and other related estimators when the pre-treatment fit is imperfect.\footnote{We refer to ``imperfect pre-treatment fit'' as a setting in which is not assumed existence of weights such that a weighted average of the outcomes of the control unit perfectly fits the outcome of the treated unit for all pre-treatment periods.
-The perfect pre-treatment fit condition is presented in equation 2 of \cite{Abadie2010}. } In a model with ``stationary'' common factors and a fixed number of control units ($J$), we show that the SC weights converge in probability to weights that do \textit{not}, in general, reconstruct the factor loadings of the treated unit when the number of pre-treatment periods ($T_0$) goes to infinity.\footnote{We focus on the SC specification that uses the outcomes of all pre-treatment periods as predictors.
+In this paper, we analyze the properties of the SC and related estimators when potential outcomes are determined by a linear factor model, which is the structure considered by \cite{Abadie2010} and \cite{Abadie2020} to derive the main theoretical justifications for the SC estimator.
+Differently from \cite{Abadie2010}, we consider the case in which the pre-treatment fit is imperfect.\footnote{We refer to ``imperfect pre-treatment fit'' as a setting in which it is not assumed existence of weights such that a weighted average of the outcomes of the control unit perfectly fits the outcome of the treated unit for all pre-treatment periods.
+The perfect pre-treatment fit condition is presented in equation 2 of \cite{Abadie2010}. } In a model with ``non-diverging'' common factors and a fixed number of control units ($J$), we show that the SC weights converge in probability to weights that do \textit{not}, in general, reconstruct the factor loadings of the treated unit when the number of pre-treatment periods ($T_0$) goes to infinity.\footnote{We refer to ``non-diverging'' common factors when the pre-treatment average of of the first and second moments of the common factors converge in probability to a constant.
+We focus on the SC specification that uses the outcomes of all pre-treatment periods as predictors.
 Specifications that use the average of the pre-treatment periods outcomes and other covariates as predictors are also considered in Appendix \ref{A_alternatives}. } This happens because, in this setting, the SC weights converge to weights that simultaneously attempt to match the factor loadings of the treated unit \textit{and} to minimize the variance of a linear combination of the idiosyncratic shocks.
 Therefore, weights that reconstruct the factor loadings of the treated unit are not generally the solution to this problem, even if such weights exist.
-While in many applications $T_0$ may not be large enough to justify large-$T_0$ asymptotics (e.g. \cite{Doudchenko}), our results can also be interpreted as the SC weights not converging to weights that reconstruct the factor loadings of the treated unit, when the pre-treatment fit is imperfect, \emph{even when $T_0$ is large}.
+While in many applications $T_0$ may not be large enough to justify large-$T_0$ asymptotics (e.g. \cite{Doudchenko}), our results can also be interpreted as the SC weights not converging to weights that reconstruct the factor loadings of the treated unit \emph{even when $T_0$ is large}.